PrairieLearn/PrairieLearn/rfcs/011-full-gradebook.md

 - In each assessment, a new flag `scoreOnly` will determine if the assessment is only for score upload.
 - Assessment-level `grade()` functions, as described in #3605.
 - A course-level `grade()` function for computing a student's cumulative grade
-- Potentially, a page to use commonly-used grading functions without writing Python
+- A python library of commonly-used grading functions

 ## Score Upload